 4. Having Patience Is a Virtue (To Your Yield)

 Being impatient and not waiting for an entry confirmation results in an entry that could be a loss as prices continue to fall.
 This is why support and resistance is so important.
 No matter what the market is doing, the bullish vs bearish battle must still adhere to support and resistance.
-We teach you how to do charting live in our trading service.
+We teach you how to become confident in charting live in our trading service.

 5. Candlesticks and Patterns